andrewcmyers/prelatex/README.md

 option.
 The configuration file uses [LWON dictionary syntax](https://github.com/andrewcmyers/lwon) The following options may be specified:

-- `nocomments: true`
+- `comments: false`

-    Remove TeX comments from the output.
+    Remove TeX comments from the output if set to false; otherwise, preserve them.
+Comments inside macro definitions are not preserved, however.

 - `drop package: <pkg>`